 How Your FICO Score Is Calculated

 Everything starts with a credit report.
 FICO gets your credit report from one of the three big credit reporting agencies, Experian, Equifax and Transunion (also known as credit bureaus).
 All of the information that goes into your FICO score comes from these credit reports.
 Because each credit reporting agency will have slightly different information for you, FICO creates three scores for each consumer.

 Once FICO has your credit report, it uses its formula to analyze the information and determine your scores.
 The exact formula for calculating scores is a secret but we do know that FICO uses five factors to create your score: payment history, amounts owed, length of credit history, credit mix and new credit.
 It’s also worth noting that personal factors like your ethnicity, age, salary or where you live do not impact your score.

-Let’s take a look at the five main factors in your credit score.
+FICO weighs each category differently to determine your score.
+Let’s take a closer look at the five main categories: